strvcom/ds-academy/extra/environment-setup.md

 # Setup Environment

+## Intro

+The project uses [conda](https://docs.conda.io/en/latest/) to manage its environment and packages.
+Conda is an open-source package management system and environment management system that runs on Windows, macOS, and Linux.
+You should have a relatively smooth experience running the project with any of those platforms.

+> **NOTE:**  We test the project running on Linux based system (ML workstations) and MacBook M1 laptops (ARM-based CPU).
+> It is
-The code was tested with [conda](https://docs.conda.io/en/latest/) running on Mackbook M1 (ARM-based CPU).
-It is generally harder to get Python things running on M1, so the experience on Linux-like and Windows systems should be smooth.
+> generally harder to get Python things running on M1.
+However, we do not test the implementation under Windows.

+Well, this guide is not intended as an extensive intro to conda.
+To get more insight, we recommend reading {cite}`conda_guide_1` or {cite}`conda_guide_2`.

+## Setup

 Before installing the environment, follow [official instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) for